prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/01-review-architecture-and-deploy-resources/assignment.md

 }
 ```

-Please ignore the automated email with the subject "You are invited to join a new Prosimo team".
+NOTE: You will receive an email with the subject "You are invited to join a new Prosimo team".
+Please ignore this email.
 We must create a password first!

 2. Create your password